GrinonBarrett/Taksidos/Optional Rules/Character Creation/Species/Vilalf.md

 **Former Experience**: Choose a class.
 You are considered to have splashed in that class, and gain all benefits as appropriate.
 You cannot acquire the selected class later.
 This does not allow you to splash into a class multiple times.

+**Elfish Resistances**: Vilalves cannot be put to sleep, dazed, or moved remotely against their will by magical effects.

 **Magically Entwined**: The unusual nature of a vilalf leaves them subject to the affect of magic.
 You do not apply your heroism to saves against magical effects.

 ###### This species could disrupt balance in campaigns that start at low levels.
 Some narrators also may simply dislike the implications of the Former Experience feature from a mechanical standpoint and the characters it could enable.